Isaiah Balat

 Isaiah Chawai Balat (23 October 1952 – 18 February 2014) was a Nigerian politician and businessman from southern Kaduna State.
-He was the Senator of the Federal Republic of Nigeria representing for Kaduna South from May 2003 to May 2007 and, a member of the People's Democratic Party.
-Prior to his election to the Senate, he served as the Minister of State for Works and Housing in the cabinet of President Olusegun Obasanjo from 1999 to 2000.
-In May 2010, Balat was appointed the Special Advisor to the President on Special Duties (Office of the Vice-President) where he served until his demise in 2014.
+He was the senator of the Federal Republic of Nigeria representing Kaduna South Senatorial District from May 2003 to May 2007 and, a member of the People's Democratic Party.
+Prior to his election to the Senate, he served as the minister of state for works and housing in the cabinet of President Olusegun Obasanjo from 1999 to 2000.
+In May 2010, Balat was appointed the special advisor to the president on special duties (office of the vice-president) where he served until his demise in 2014.

 Early life and education

 Isaiah Chawai Balat was born on 23 October 1952 in Gora (Ka̠nai), a village in Zangon Kataf local government area of Kaduna State, Nigeria.
 His father was from Gora while his mother was from a village called Kamuru.
 He was born into a polygamous family which was very common at the time.
 Balat's mother died shortly after his birth.
 He spent his formative years in relative poverty, working on his father's farm rearing cattle.

 He started his early education at SIM Primary School in Gora (Kanai) in 1959 and later moved to SIM Primary School Ungwar Tabo (Afabwang), where he completed his primary education.
 He subsequently went to the Commonwealth College of Commerce Jos in Plateau State between 1966 and 1970 for his secondary school education.
 After completing primary and post-primary education, Balat attended a sandwich programme in Marketing at the Kaduna Polytechnic between 1976 and 1978.

 For his executive education, he attended the Advanced Management Program (AMP) at Harvard Business School in Boston, in 1991.
 Later, Balat undertook postgraduate courses in Petroleum Management at St. Clements University, in prospect, in addition to a certificate from the Oxford Princeton Programme (then known as the College of Petroleum and Energy Studies), Oxford, United Kingdom, between 1996 and 1998.

 In 2004, Balat attended the Public Utility Research Centre/ World Bank Training Program on Utility Regulation and Strategy at the University of Florida, Florida, United States.